lawrancej/CompilerDesign/index.md

 ### What is an interpreter?

+An interpreter is a type of compiler that simply executes the code directly without translating it to a lower level.

 ### The C compiler is written in C. How can that be?

 ### What are the phases of a compiler?